altmattr/mq-magic/stem_club/3_pi_setup.md

 # Installing the camera

-You have been supplied with a Pi "NoIR" camera module.
+You have been supplied with a Pi camera module.
 The following animation (from the offical raspberry pi website) shows how to connect it.

 ![https://projects-static.raspberrypi.org/projects/getting-started-with-picamera/7ab130979e77e11eb977625713823e41ebe1ae64/en/images/connect-camera.gif](https://projects-static.raspberrypi.org/projects/getting-started-with-picamera/7ab130979e77e11eb977625713823e41ebe1ae64/en/images/connect-camera.gif)